-What is the opposite, then, of anti-intellectualism?
-Call it intellectualism.
-And what are the pitfalls or positives with regard to that?
-(23:24)
+So, what is the opposite then of anti-intellectualism?
+We can call it intellectualism.
+And what are the pitfalls or the positives with regard to that?

 I’m hearing two questions.
 Let me try to answer both.
 Intellectualism is a bad word.
 Emotionalism is a bad word.
 Any time you put “ism” on the end of something, it tends to make it bad.
 That’s helpful to know that.
 So I would define intellectualism as a use of the intellect out of proportion with other facets of your personhood.
 I doubt that anybody thinks too much.
 But in proportion to kissing your wife, petting your dog, talking to your neighbor, you can study too much.